 Stoner’s KitchenThis longhouse was named for “Duncan Stoner” Munro.
 He lived here until he died in 1937.
 He was originally a stonemason.
 When he married in 1892, he came to this house to stay with his ageing, single Uncle Malcolm.
+After he left, the kitchen was kept open for Tinkers to use.

 “Duncan Stoner” is a translation of the Gaelic Donnchadh Clachair.
 It is one of the two historical Gaelic nicknames that we know from the township.
 Duncan would have eventually taken over his uncle’s share in the tenancy, but Malcolm survived until 1908.
 Instead, when Duncan died his eldest son Malcolm (“Cally Stoner”) inherited his share in the tenancy.